132nd-etcher/docs/EDLM proposal/text formatting.md

 You can then create a link to it later using:

 ```
-See my "Awesome label", \ref{my-awesome-label}
+See my "Awesome label" at \ref{my-awesome-label}
 ```

-This is my reference: See my "Awesome label", \ref{my-awesome-label}.
+This is my reference: See my "Awesome label" at \ref{my-awesome-label}.

 It even adds the numbering for us !